Codebrahma/react-redux-boilerplate/README.md

 # Branch redux-saga has some additional libraries specific to redux.
 Checkout to this branch if you are going to use those.
 Mostly you won't be needing this.

-(redux-saga, recompose, react-router 4, redux-form redux logger)
+(redux-saga, recompose, react-router 4, redux-form redux logger) Also in this branch react-router-redux is disabled since it is not compatible with react-router 4.

 # Directory Structure to be followed in frontEnd